lioneltrs/goNCommand/README.md

 ## Contributing

-Feel free to fork this code (and solve the Metal Slug 4 or the King of Fighters 2003 problems).
+Feel free to fork this code.
+(The Metal Slug 4 or the King of Fighters 2003 problems are solved thanks to many smart people: alhumbra and scrap-a and others).

 ## License